YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/06_testing.rst

 added difference here is that we’re using Arrow for functional tests, so the tests themselves are using the DOM.

-In the example test for the getting started example in Mojito, the test ``"test hello"`` uses an assertion to confirm that the text value of the ``<pre>`` element is ``"Hello World!"``.
-In the example test below, the configuration object passed to YUI and the modules that are loaded are used for most tests, although you may need to add configurations and load more modules for other tests.
+In the `example functional test for the getting started example in Mojito <https://github.com/yahoo/mojito/blob/develop/tests/func/examples/developerguide/test_hello.js>`_, the test ``"test hello"`` shown below uses an assertion to confirm that the text value of the ``<pre>`` element is ``"Hello World!"``.
+You can also pass a configuration object passed to `YUI` to add configurations and load more modules for other tests.

 .. code-block:: javascript